crcdng/smart_contract_101_ligo/README.md

 # "my first Tezos smart contract"

 This short tutorial shows how to install the development tools and run a minimal Tezos smart contract with LIGO.
-You need a Mac (tested on an Intel Mac) and some patience during the installation steps.
+You need a Mac (tested on an Intel MacBook Pro 2018, macOS Monterey) and some patience during the installation steps.

 - Start from scratch, no previous knowledge necessary
 - Learn to develop a minimal Tezos smart contract